Front Controller Design pattern tutorials with examples in Java

 Advantages

-• Single place of code logic for the controller
+• Centralized code logic for the controller

-• Loose coupling with different components as validations and delegations are separated
+• Loose coupling with different components, as validations and delegations are separated

 • Thread safety can be achieved by writing logic